by Victor Sesma

 Some of these operators are offering combos for landline phones and/or fibre optics (or internet through other techs) to your home.
 Some of them offer landline internet on Costa Blanca/Alicante or Costa del Sol/Malaga and other places where English is spoken by a big chunk of the population.

 Many of these networks also have agreements with physical stores where to go and buy the SIM.
-This option might be more convenient if you don’t want to wait for the delivery to come.
+This option might be more convenient if you don’t want to wait for the delivery to come to your place.

-There are other MVNOs that have free calls to Europe in their tariffs, such as Lebara or Lycamobile but no English Customer service
+There are other MVNOs that have free calls to Europe in their tariffs, such as Lebara or Lycamobile but no English Customer service, website or apps.

 There are some factors that are more important than others when choosing a network.
 Here is a list of what I consider more important: